Biography: where I came from.

 "Participatory Narrative Inquiry" to describe the approach I continued

-to develop (and which inevitably began to diverge from the approach
+to use and develop (and which inevitably began to diverge from the combined approach that

-In 2014 I finished the greatly expanded third edition of
+- In 2014 I published the expanded third edition of Working with Stories.